Delph-Sunny/21-google_books_search/README.md

  __Note: This saved list used the seed file__

 ## Future Development
- - To finish socket implementation.
+ - Finish socket implementation for live notifications.
- - Add login page and user model to be more usable.
+ - Add notification if a book was already saved.
+ - Add alpahbetic sorting on the Saved page.
+ - Add sorting by ratings on the Search page.

 ## License